robahall/robahall.github.io/_posts/2018-2-19-Build-model-and-check.md

 ![Check out probability plot](/images/Build-model-and-check/probPlotResiduals.png){:class="img-responsive"}

-The important thing to look for is if the data between -1 and +1 quantiles are approximately linear.
-From the probability plot we see that our data is approximately normal with some deviations on the tails.
+The most important thing here is if the data between the -1 and +1 quantiles are approximately linear.
+From the probability plot we see that our data is approximately linear with some deviations on the tails.

 At this point we would check to see if there is correlation between samples run in time sequence.
 If there was, then our assumption of independence between runs is false.
-Unfortunately since the data is generated within Python we will not be calculating it here.
+Unfortunately since I created this data set, we will not be calculating it here.

 The next check is to make sure that there is consistent variance between treatments.
 An unequal variance can cause deviations in our F-Test but will mainly affect experiments with unequal treatment sizes or a different type of model.